 QUESTION: Can community service be accomplished at more than one place?

 ANSWER: Yes, as long as you meet the 4-hour requirement, and have letters from all businesses/organizations, etc. in which you volunteered your time, you may do so.

-QUESTION: I received a scholarship from the Foundation for the first time in 2009.
-Do I need to complete my 4 hours of community service in order to receive myscholarship for the first year?
+QUESTION: I received a scholarship from the Foundation for the first time THIS year.
+Do I need to complete my 4 hours of community service in order to receive my scholarship FOR THE FIRST YEAR?

 I want to give to the Holmes County Education Foundation.
 How can I do that?